dominik3131/Tetris/README.md

 TBlocksShapes     - class with representation of  I O T J L Z S tetrominoes, and their rotations
 TBlockRandomizer  - class with an algorithm TGM1 which is choosing next block
-TGameController   - connects all parts of the game and controls behavior of the game
+TGameController   - connects all parts of the game and controls behavior of the game TLayoutParts      - class that generate JAVAFX objects for others

 List of tetrominoes
 1 deep blue - I tetromino